Developer-Mike/obsidian-advanced-canvas/README.md

   - `advanced-canvas:edge-added`
     - Fired when a new edge gets added
     - Payload: `Canvas`, `Edge`
-  - `advanced-canvas:node-removed`
-    - Fired when a node gets removed
-    - Payload: `Canvas`, `Node`
-  - `advanced-canvas:edge-removed`
-    - Fired when an edge gets removed
     - Payload: `Canvas`, `Edge`
   - `advanced-canvas:node-changed`
     - Fired when any node gets changed